Pomax/MJJS/README.md

 The rules for claiming are simple.
 A tile may be claimed if it can be used by a player to:

   a) form a chow, but ONLY by the player whose turn it would normally be if no one claimed the tile.
-     - these tiles must be revealed and are considered locked
+     - the tiles forming the chow must be revealed, and can no longer be used to form other patterns
   b) form a pung.
-     - these tiles must be revealed and are considered locked
+     - the tiles forming the pung must be revealed, and can no longer be used to form other patterns
   c) form a kong.
-     - these tiles must be revealed and are considered locked
+     - the tiles forming the kong must be revealed, and can no longer be used to form other patterns
-     - as forming a kong takes away two tiles for one tile claimed, the player is issued a supplement tile from the set of unplayed tiles
+     - as forming a kong takes away two tiles, for one tile claimed, the player is issued a supplement tile from the set of unplayed tiles.
   d) win, by forming a pair, chow, or pung.
      - the set that is formed with this tile must be revealed.

 If a tile is claimed by a player, it becomes their turn, and the claim replaces the "draw" step of their turn.
 If a tile is not claimed, the next player goes through their turn steps.
+If multiple claims are made, who gets the tile depends on what they need it for.
+In ascending priority: win, kong/pung, chow.

 Game turns are played until the set of unplayed tiles ("the wall") is depleted.

-  (most rule sets consider a small set of tiles at the end of the wall unplayable tiles, leading to there being no more tiles available to draw even if there is still some wall left)
+  (most rule sets consider a small set of tiles at the end of the wall "unplayable tiles", leading to there being no more tiles available to draw, even if there is still some wall left)

-If the wall is depleted before someone has formed a winning hand, the hand is drawn.
+If the wall is depleted before someone has formed a winning hand, the hand is considered "drawn".
 Depending on the rule set, either the hand is replayed (the winds do not rotate), or the next hand is played (the winds do rotate).